zkSNACKs/WasabiDesign/README.md

 # WasabiDesign
-This is the repository where all Wasabi User Interface related design ideas collected together.
+This is the repository where all Wasabi User Interface design related ideas are collected together.